Python-SIP/sip/sphinx/using.rst

 Again we look at the differences, but we'll skip those that we've looked at in previous examples.

-    - The `%Import`_ directive has been added to specify that we are extending the class hierarchy defined in the file ``QtCore/QtCoremod.sip``.
+    - The :directive:`%Import` directive has been added to specify that we are extending the class hierarchy defined in the file ``QtCore/QtCoremod.sip``.
 This file is part of PyQt.
 The build system will take care of finding the file's exact location.

-    - The `%If`_ directive has been added to specify that everything [#]_ up to the matching `%End`_ directive only applies to Qt v4.2 and later.
-      ``Qt_4_2_0`` is a *tag* defined in ``QtCoremod.sip`` [#]_ using the `%Timeline`_ directive.  `%Timeline`_ is used to define a tag for each version of a library's API you are wrapping allowing you to maintain all the different versions in a single SIP specification.
+    - The :directive:`%If` directive has been added to specify that everything [#]_ up to the matching :directive:`%End` directive only applies to Qt v4.2 and later.  ``Qt_4_2_0`` is a *tag* defined in ``QtCoremod.sip`` [#]_ using the :directive:`%Timeline` directive.  :directive:`%Timeline` is used to define a tag for each version of a library's API you are wrapping allowing you to maintain all the different versions in a single SIP specification.
 The build system provides support to ``configure.py`` scripts for working out the correct tags to use according to which version of the library is actually installed.

     - The ``public`` keyword used in defining the super-classes has been removed.
 This is not supported by SIP.

-    - The TransferThis annotation has been added to the first argument of the constructor.
+    - The :aanno:`TransferThis` annotation has been added to the first argument of the constructor.
 It specifies that if the argument is not 0 (i.e. the ``Hello`` instance being constructed has a parent) then ownership of the instance is transferred from Python to C++.
 It is needed because Qt